 Ultimately, Nathan and I got engaged in the fall of 2015, 3 and half years after we’d started dating.
 We got married in April of 2016, a full 4 years after we’d started dating.
 When I think of it now, this was a perfect amount of time to be together.
 But if you’d asked me earlier if I was ready to be engaged, I know I would have answered a hearty yes!
 I was ready (at least I thought) quite quickly.

 I think this is a very normal way to feel, especially for a young woman.
 Although cultural attitudes may be changing and becoming less traditional, marriage is still held up as a primary goal.
 And it wasn’t just societal pressures for me.
 I really desired marriage.
 I always felt thrilled at the prospect of marriage.
 I wanted to find a man to spend my life with and I wanted to make that ultimate, lifetime commitment in front of our friends and family.
-Marriage was important to me, and it represented the pinnacle of a romantic relationship.
+Marriage was important to me, and it represented the pinnacle of a romantic relationship, true relationship goals.

 If you’re here reading this, it’s likely that you feel the same way.